rileymd88/automation-trigger/README.md

 ### Automation
 * **Select an automation:** Here you can select an automation - At this time it is only possible to select an Automation that you have created
 * **Automation link:** This is a hyperlink which brings you directly to the automation editor for the selected automation
+* **Simplified JSON format:** When enabled, `data` is sent as an array of row records keyed by the dimension and measure titles instead of an object containing raw `qDataPages`
 * **Copy input block:** By clicking on this button, you will copy into your clipboard an input block for your automation which parses the data sent from this extension to the automation.
 From within your automation simply right click and select Paste Block(s)
 * **Include selections:** If this option is enabled, a bookmark will be created when the automation is run and the bookmark id will be sent to the automation.
 You can use the bookmark id together with the apply bookmark
 * **Condition to enable automation:** Here you can use a Qlik Sense formula to determine when it should be possible to run the automation.
 If the formula returns 1, the automation can be run.
 If the formula returns 0, the automation cannot be run